rapsalands/insomnia-plugin-exec-suite/README.md

 ![Execute All Requests](./images/Attributes.PNG)

 a. `WAIT(10)`
-When running all requests in the folder, execution will wait for `10 seconds` if encountered above tag.
+When running all requests in the folder, execution will wait for `10 seconds` after running the request which is tagged with this attribute.
 Number of seconds can be customized by passing different number inside `WAIT` like `WAIT(5)`, `WAIT(20)` etc.

 b. `SKIP`
-When running all requests in the folder, execution will SKIP this particular request.
+When running all requests in the folder, execution will SKIP this particular request and continue to execute others as usual.

 c. `STOP`
-When running all requests in the folder, execution will stop at the current request.
+When running all requests in the folder, execution will stop at the current request (and current request will not be executed).

+We can use multiple tags separated by comma is needed.

 Please find the screenshot below to see the execution plan of the folder.